Comments for Richter Library

 The UM Libraries offer many different study spaces, including the Music Library.
 Seats are often available at that location, so we encourage you to explore all of our library spaces:

-Answered by Glen Wiley, Head of Metadata & Discovery Services
+Answered by Glen Wiley, Associate Dean, Access and Discovery Services

 Head of Access Services